Compiler-Error/dankAlerts/Readme.md

 Screenshot of the awk page that will take you to sourceforge https://github.com/firstoctet/dankAlerts/blob/master/awk1.PNG

-3- If you don't want to use our pyinstaller exe file install the following
+3- If you don't want to use our pyinstaller created exe file (dankAlertMemGenerator.exe) install the following
   - python3 and pip
   - pip install pillow
   - pip install pyinstaller
+  - Generate your own exe by running pyinstaller --onefile .\dankAlertMemGenerator.py